-Use of the branding is regulated by the ERGO Steering goup.
+Use of the branding is regulated by the ERGO Management Group.

-Through the Geopark Commercial Membership Scheme local attractions and accommodation providers may, with the prior approval of ERGO, use the English Riviera Global Geopark logo and European Geopark logo to promote their business as being in a Geopark.
+Through the Geopark Commercial Membership Scheme local attractions and accommodation providers may, with the prior approval of ERGO, use the English Riviera UNESCO Global Geopark logo to promote their business as being in a Geopark.
 It must be clear that this is to be used in order to denote that such businesses are ‘within' a Geopark, not ‘part of' a Geopark, or in the case of attractions, ‘are' Geoparks in their own right.
-The UNESCO ‘columns' logo may not be used without the prior permission of UNESCO.
+The UNESCO ‘temple' logo may not be used without the prior permission of UNESCO.

 Does Geopark status bring any restrictions with it?

 Geopark Network member organisations are not allowed to be involved in the sale or unsupervised or unregulated collection of geological material.
-In the case of the English Riviera Geopark , this includes the members of the steering group plus our partners and commercial members.
+In the case of the English Riviera Geopark , this includes the members of the Management Group plus our partners and commercial members.

 The status places no other restrictions on land management, commercial mining or quarrying etc. but these operations cannot use the Geoparks logo or promote themselves as being ‘part of a Geopark'.